mgedmin/memgraphinator/README.rst

 ------------

-- Accurate time axis (when you suspend laptop, graph stops, but this is not refected in "N seconds ago" messages)
+- Accurate time axis (when you suspend laptop, graph stops, but this is not reflected in "N seconds ago" messages)
-- More efficient drawing when zoomed out (plotting every single point for 2 hours makes my CPU hurt)
 - Export graph to CSV